Table of Contents

-After detailed history regarding chronic disease systems, proper clinical examination of the whole body is carried out to look for signs related to malignancy, especially lymph nodes, next laboratory investigation, and radiological investigations are done.
+After a detailed history regarding chronic disease systems, a proper clinical examination of the whole body should be conducted to look for signs related to malignancy, especially swollen lymph nodes.
+Afterward, laboratory and radiology investigations are done.

 Usually, lung cancer is diagnosed incidentally while treating some other disease or condition or during routine medical checkups.
-Cancers cells can be detected in sputum on sputum analysis.
-Lung tissue biopsy can be done using needle biopsy, or can be taken under vision through bronchoscopy biopsy.
-Other non-invasive investigations include CT scan, chest x-ray, MRI, and PET scan.
-Various antigens called carcinogenic antigens can be detected in the serum like cytokeratin 19 fragments.
-Fluctuating levels of parathormone are also checked in some types of lung cancers.
+Cancer cells can be detected with sputum analysis.
+A lung tissue biopsy can be done using a needle biopsy or a bronchoscopy.
+Non-invasive investigations include CT scan, chest x-ray, MRI, and PET scan.
+Various antigens, called carcinogenic antigens, can be detected in the serum-like cytokeratin 19 fragments.
+Fluctuating parathyroid hormone levels are also checked in some types of lung cancers.

 Usually, lung cancer is diagnosed at a later stage, which makes it difficult to treat when cancer has already metastasized to other organ systems.
-The advanced stage of lung carcinoma has a poor prognosis and a poor five years survival rate.
+The advanced stage of lung carcinoma has a poor prognosis and a low five-year survival rate.